snimmagadda1/s11a.com/content/06-04-2021/index.md

 ### The `Job` interface
 **A `Job` is the object Spring gives you to configure and declare a batch pipeline.**

 It comes with some configuration options you can tune like restartability (at the highest level), step order, etc. To define your job, you'll want to use the provided `JobBuilderFactory`.
 Doing so will give you access to some handy builder syntax to create simple job definitions.
-We can define paths of execution by chaining multiple `Step`s or `Flow`s to descrobe our batch logic:
+We can define paths of execution by chaining multiple `Step`s or `Flow`s to describe our batch logic:

 ```java
 @Bean